strimzi/proposals/06x-new-kafka-roller.md

          numReconfigAttempts: 0
          numRetries: 0
 ```
-3. `mixed-3` state becomes `SERVING` and since its `numRestartAttempts` is greater than 1, the roller checks the rest of the nodes.
+3. `mixed-3` state becomes `READY` and since its `numRestartAttempts` is greater than 1, the roller checks the rest of the nodes.
 4. The roller checks which node is the active controller and finds that `controller-0` is.
 It then sends a request to the active controller via AdminClient to describe its `controller.quorum.fetch.timeout` config value.
 5. It then considers restarting `controller-1` and checks if the quorum health would be impacted.
 The operator sends a request to the active controller to describe the quorum replication state.
 It finds that majority of the follower controllers have caught up with the quorum leader within the `controller.quorum.fetch.timeout.ms`.
 6. The roller restarts `controller-1` as it has no impact on the quorum health.
-When it has `SERVING` state, the roller repeats the quorum check and restarts `controller-2` and then `controller-0`.
+When it has `READY` state, the roller repeats the quorum check and restarts `controller-2` and then `controller-0`.
 7. It then considers restarting `mixed-4`, so it performs quorum healthcheck and then availability check.
 Both check passes therefore `mixed-4` is restarted.
 The same is repeated for `mixed-5`.
-8. All the controller and mixed nodes have `SERVING` state and `numRestartAttempts` set to greater than 1.
+8. All the controller and mixed nodes have `READY` state and `numRestartAttempts` set to greater than 1.
 This means, they have been successfuly restarted, therefore the roller considers restarting the broker nodes.
 9. It sends requests to describe all the topic partitions and their `min.insync.replicas` configuration, and the following list of topics is returned:
 ```
 topic("topic-A"), Replicas(9, 10, 11), ISR(9, 10), MinISR(2)